ProtoSchool/protoschool.github.io/README.md

 ---
 ## Designing Effective Tutorials
 In our [Developing Tutorials](#developing-tutorials) section below, you'll learn how to work with the files in this repo to build a ProtoSchool tutorial.
-Before you get started, let's take a step back and think about what make a great experience for the learner.
+Before you get started, let's take a step back and think about what makes a great experience for the learner.

 ### ProtoSchool's guiding principles